apalache-mc/apalache/docs/src/apalache/running.md

       [Detailed output](#detailed). *`false` by default*
     - `--run-dir=DIRECTORY` write all outputs directly into the specified `DIRECTORY`
     - `--config-file` a file to use for loading configuration parameters.
-This will prevent Apalache from looking for any local `.apalache.cfg` file.
+This will prevent Apalache from looking for any local `.apalache.json` file.
+The file must contain [strict JSON](config.md); legacy `.cfg` filenames are rejected.
     - `--profiling` (Bool): This flag governs the creation of `profile-rules.txt` used in [profiling](profiling.md).
 The file is only created if `profiling` is set to `True`.
 Setting `profiling` to `False` is incompatible with the